joltzz/Tweteroo/README.md

 <img height="60px" src="./assets/logo.png">
 </h1>

 ## About

 A social network that simulates a personal blog, where people post "What's on your mind?".
-Tweteroo is a Twitter clone.
+Basically a twitter clone

 <div align="center">

 </div>